Scroll Top

 TOT SERVICE & PRE-FAST POTLUCK (Sukkah Patio)

 Join Rabbi Roller for an Erev Yom Kippur learning experience with games, music, art and food!
 Open to the whole community, this is geared to families with tots and school-aged kids.
 Grandparents welcome!
 We will provide a main dish of spaghetti, as well as challah and grape juice.
 Please bring a dairy or pareve item to share!
-RSVP to come.
+Please RSVP here.

 NETIV HATESHUVA (Sukkah Patio)